python/cpython/Doc/library/warnings.rst

   +---------------+----------------------------------------------+

-* *message* is a string containing a regular expression that the start of the warning message must match.
-The expression is compiled to always be case-insensitive.
+* *message* is a string containing a regular expression that the start of the warning message must match, case-insensitively.
+In :option:`-W` and :envvar:`PYTHONWARNINGS`, *message* is a literal string that the start of the warning message must contain (case-insensitively), ignoring any whitespace at the start or end of *message*.

 * *category* is a class (a subclass of :exc:`Warning`) of which the warning category must be a subclass in order to match.

-* *module* is a string containing a regular expression that the module name must match.
-The expression is compiled to be case-sensitive.
+* *module* is a string containing a regular expression that the start of the fully-qualified module name must match, case-sensitively.
+In :option:`-W` and :envvar:`PYTHONWARNINGS`, *module* is a literal string that the fully-qualified module name must be equal to (case-sensitively), ignoring any whitespace at the start or end of *module*.

 * *lineno* is an integer that the line number where the warning occurred must match, or ``0`` to match all line numbers.